 The dark brown sugar performs better in this recipe than maple syrup would, because these gluten-free gingerbread cookies require a minimal amount of liquid.

 I have a few hidden ingredients in these gluten-free ginger snaps.
 One of them is NOW’s Organic Flax Seed Meal.

 The seeds are perfectly ground to blend into the cookies, and they add a lot of nutritional bang.
 Per 2 ½ Tablespoons, they offer 3 grams of protein and 4 grams of fiber!

 This is another ingredient that helps make this baked good a superfood cookies recipe!
-Per 3-Tablespoon serving, NOW’s Organic Hemp Seed Hearts offer an amazing 10 grams of protein and 25% of the daily value of iron!
+Per 3-Tablespoon serving, NOW’s Organic Hemp Seed Hearts offer an amazing 10 grams of protein and 25 percent of the daily value of iron!